 The oldest discovered fossil of a fern is dated back to about 360 million years ago.
 The interrupted fern, Osmunda claytoniana, has not changed or evolved at all in 180 million years.
 It grows wild and rampant all over Northeastern America and Asia, exactly as it has for over a hundred million years.
-Many of the ferns we grow as common garden ferns are the same species of fern that has grown here since the Cretaceous period, about 145 million years ago.
-What this means for us is that Mother Nature has got fern growing down pat, and no matter how much of a black thumb you think you have, you probably won’t kill them.
+Many of the ferns we grow as common garden ferns are the same species of fern that have grown here since the Cretaceous period, about 145 million years ago.
+What this means for us is that Mother Nature has got fern-growing down pat, and no matter how much of a black thumb you think you have, you probably won’t kill them.
 That said, when it comes to fertilizing outdoor ferns, there are things you should know.

 Fertilizer for Garden Ferns

 About the most harmful thing you can do for ferns is too much.
-Ferns are very sensitive to over fertilization.
+Ferns are very sensitive to over-fertilization.
 In nature, they get the nutrients they need from fallen leaves or evergreen needles and rainwater running off their tree companions.

-The best thing to try if ferns look pale and limp is to add organic material like peat, leaf mold or worm castings around the root zone.
+The best thing to try if ferns look pale and limp is to add organic material like peat, leaf mold, or worm castings around the root zone.
 If fern beds are well maintained and kept free of fallen leaves and debris, it’s best to top dress the soil around your ferns each spring with rich organic material.

 Feeding Outdoor Fern Plants

 If you feel you must use fertilizer for garden ferns, use only a light slow release fertilizer.
 10-10-10 is plenty, but you could use up to 15-15-15.